Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |

 images(in Tiled mode) are displayed.

-A thumbnail of the currently selected image is displayed in the bottom of the PhotoAcute Studio window.
+A thumbnail of the currently selected image is displayed in the bottom of the PhotoAcute window.
 The red rectangle in the thumbnail designates the area being shown in the right pane.
 You can drag this rectangle to scroll the image.
-Tiled modePhotoAcute Studio provides you with an easy and effective method of comparing the result with the original images.
-Mark the resulting photograph and one or more original photographs in the photographs list and check the "Tile" box.
-The source photographs will appear in the View Area along with the resulting photograph.
-Source photographs are scaled to the size of the resulting photograph.
+Tiled modePhotoAcute provides you with an easy and effective method of comparing the result with the original images.
+In the 'Results' pane check the 'Tile' box and select the resulting image and one or more of the source images.
+Source photographs are scaled to the size of the resulting image.
 You can drag the images with the mouse.
 When you drag one of the images, all images move together so that you can easily compare the matching areas of the images.
 Adjust individual images by dragging them and holding the [Ctrl] key pressed ([Shift] key on Mac).
 Use the mouse wheel or scale listbox to change scale.
-By default, the images are scaled using the fastest yet less accurate algorithm - "nearest neighbor" interpolation.
-You can change it by altering the Interpolation option in Settings.
-Viewing RAW ImagesPreviews of RAW data displayed in PhotoAcute Studio are calculated with default parameters.
-Have no worries about improper white balance or absence of control over image parameters: this is a RAW-in-RAW-out type of processing.
+Viewing RAW ImagesPreviews of RAW data displayed in PhotoAcute are calculated with default parameters.
+Have no worries about improper white balance or absence of control over image parameters: PhotoAcute performs a RAW-in-RAW-out processing.
 You will be able to tweak all parameters of the final result later in your favorite RAW converter. |

 To save the resulting image, select it in the list and click the